androiddevnotes/awesome-android-learning-resources/README.md

 #### EN

+- [Android Table of Elements](https://www.androidelements.com/) - A Learning Roadmap for Android Developers.

 - [AndroidX Tech](https://androidx.tech/) - Here you will find details about all of the artifacts and packages that make up the AndroidX family.

 - [ReposHub](https://reposhub.com/android) - A curated list of awesome Android libraries and resources.